"Everyone’s the lead in their own story, Administrator. Some roles are bigger, some smaller, but none are more

 and they'll become The Protagonist

-for the episode.
+for an episode.
 This often makes the real

 cast the Hero of Another Story

-for the episode, as they'll be off on heir own adventures in the meantime.
+for the episode, as they'll be off on their own adventures in the meantime.

 Compare Supporting Leader